piechocki/InvarianceHypothesis/README.md

 # InvarianceHypothesis

-This project contains several tools for analyzing trade and quote datasets from the Thomson Reuters Tick History (TRTH) as used in my master thesis with the title 'Marktmikrostruktur-Invarianz: Eine empirische Analyse europäischer Aktien'.
+This project contains several tools for analyzing trade and quote datasets from the Thomson Reuters Tick History (TRTH) as used in my master thesis with the title "Marktmikrostruktur-Invarianz: Eine empirische Analyse europäischer Aktien".

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To use all functionalities you have to get likewise structured data compared to those descriped in my thesis.

 ### Prerequisites